 Step 4: Save Your Phone Records

-To prove that you’ve been contacted by a robocaller without permission, print the phone records that show the timestamps when the company’s phone number called your phone.
+To prove that you’ve been contacted by a robocaller without permission, locate the phone records that show when the company called your phone.
 It may be once, or it may be multiple times.
-Highlight each time the robodialler called your phone (and blackout the rest of your personal calls).
+Take note of each time the robodialer called your number.

 Also, save any recordings left on your voicemail.

 The most important step is to write a robocall demand letter that convinces the company to pay you.
 Most legitimate businesses know the laws and understand that they are liable for illegal robocalls.

 Once you have the information compiled, send your demand letter for cash.

 You can send a copy of your demand via USPS, e-mail, or to a business’s fax number.
 Sending multiple copies will show the company that you are serious about getting compensated for receiving robocalls.

 Switchmail is an online service that gives new members a $5 credit to send their first letter without going to the Post Office.
 It is so easy to send certified letters–just sign up for a free account, upload your PDF letter, input the send and return addresses, and hit send.